Sanibel Island beach at low tide, shells scattered across white sand, Gulf of Mexico shoreline near the lighthouse

 Sundial Beach Resort & Spa

-"Sanibel · Phased reopening through 2025–2026; verify building availability before booking.
-Five pools, tennis, and the largest family resort on the island."
+"Sanibel · Fully reopened in early 2025 after a 28-month rebuild.
+Five pools, tennis and pickleball, and the largest family resort on the island."

 8.4